Abhishekyadav15/Employee-Performance-prediction/README.md

 As the dataset is downloaded.
 Let us read and understand the data properly with the help of some visualization techniques and some analysing techniques.
 Note: There are n number of techniques for understanding the data.
 But here we have used some of it.
 In an additional way, you can use multiple techniques.
 ### Importing the libraries
-Import the necessary libraries such as pandas , matplotlib, seaborn , sklearn etc.
+Import the necessary libraries such as pandas , matplotlib, seaborn , sklearn ,xgboost,pickle,labelEncoder.

 ### Read the Dataset
 Our dataset format might be in .csv, excel files, .txt, .json, etc. We can read the dataset with the help of pandas.